2026 Games Awards

 TOMMI History

-The idea for the German Children's Software Award TOMMI came about in 2002 and can be traced back to the media expert, journalist and author of books for children and young people Thomas Feibel and his Office for Children's Media.
-The TOMMI wanted to put a positive spin on the topic of computers and children, since at the time the medium only made it into the media with negative headlines ("killer game" debate).
+The idea for the German children’s software award TOMMI originated in 2002 and can be traced back to media expert, journalist, and children’s and young adult author Thomas Feibel and his Office for Children’s Media.
+The TOMMI sought to cast computers and children in a positive light, since at the time the medium was only receiving negative media coverage (the “killer game” debate).

 The TOMMI is the most important award for digital products for children and young people in the German-speaking world.
 Since 2002, high-quality digital games and educational offerings for children have been awarded annually in various categories.

-The TOMMI initially started with PC games only.
-Later, console games, electronic toys, and digital educational offerings were added.
-Since 2008, TOMMI has been held in public libraries.
-There, the project is accompanied by media education specialists.
-Since then, many more children have been reached to actively participate in the award.
+TOMMI started out focusing solely on PC games.
+Later, console games, electronic toys, and digital educational resources were added.
+Since 2008, TOMMI has been held in public libraries, where the project is supported by media education specialists.
+Since then, the program has reached many more children, encouraging them to actively participate in the judging process.
+In 2026, the program was renamed the TOMMI Games Award.

 How does the TOMMI project work?

-After an expert jury of journalists, scientists, and educators have nominated the entries, children and young people in over 50 public libraries in Germany, Austria, and Switzerland will have their say.
-The TOMMI focuses on the active involvement and participation of children between the ages of eight and 16.
-Between 3,000 and 4,000 girls and boys take part every year.
+After a panel of experts—comprising journalists, scholars, and educators—has shortlisted the submissions, children and young people at approximately 50 public libraries in Germany, Austria, and Switzerland get a chance to participate.
+The TOMMI relies onthe activeinvolvement and participation of children between the ages of 8 and 16.
+Each year, between 3,000 and 4,000 girls and boys actively participate.

 Our credo: Children have the last word at TOMMI.